The DOM: The Document Object Model

 $elts.hide(); // and hide them??

 That's efficient, but a bit tedious to type.
-Note that it's a common convention, but not universal or required, to name variables that hold jQuery objects with a dollar sign.
-The dollar sign is just another character in the variable name.
-The example above is equivalent to:
+(Note that it's a common convention, but not required, to name variables that hold jQuery objects with a dollar sign).

 We still haven't done chaining.
-In jQuery, most methods return the object (the value of the $elts variable AKA the jQuery object or "wrapped set"), which means that we can just invoke another method on the return value.
+In jQuery, most methods return the wrapped set, which means that we can just invoke another method on the return value.
 That allows us to chain several methods together.

 Using chaining, an experienced and terse jQuery coder might instead do the following:

-Of course, that's a little ugly and a little hard to read, all in one line like that.
+Of course, that's really ugly and hard to read, all in one line like that.
 The important point is that each method is just called on the return value of the one to its left.
-The layout of the code isn't syntactically required, so we are free to lay out the code nicely, maybe with comments.
+The layout of the code isn't important, so we are free to lay out the code nicely, maybe with comments.
 So, the true jQuery expert writes the following (notice the lack of semi-colons, which would interrupt the chain by ending the statement):

 $(sel) // get some DOM objects